When Owen "Blue Blazer" Hart plunged 50 feet to

 ring went awry.

 As Hart was being lowered into the ring, the cable of the

 safety harness he was fastened to suddenly gave way, hurtling him fatally downward.
 It

 marked the first time a wrestler had died in the ring in the United States or Canada since

-For McMahon, Hart's death was a bizarre coda to the salad
+For McMahon, Hart's death was a bizarre coda to the

-the WWF, owned by Stamford, Conn.-based TitanSports Inc.
+popularity of the WWF, owned by Stamford, Conn.-based TitanSports Inc.

 Fueled by the popularity of its cadre of hard-boiled and

 flamboyant grapplers, led by the controversial "Stone Cold" Steve Austin, the

 WWF has seen its Nielsen Media Research ratings shoot up.
 They peaked with a gargantuan